HendrickZhou/Chirp-EE123/README.md

 `/src/utils.py` contains utilities function for the purpose of convenience.

+## Notice!
+Before we find better solution for the python module import problem, remeber to change the `sys.path.append("path")` to your own project directory!

+I'm not pretty sure if this would work on Rasberry Pi.

 ## Concerns about cross-platform
 Basically compression and transmission part is likely to run on different platform, some inconvenience might be cause by this.